Think-and-Dev/gitbook-docs-test/docs/integration/from-outside-the-blockchain.md

 # From outside the blockchain

-The logic of the Money On Chain platform is developed with smart contracts that run on the RSK blockchain.
+The logic of the RIF On Chain platform is developed with smart contracts that run on the RSK blockchain.
 To interact with this kind of technology, we developed a dApp (decentralized application), which is a web or mobile application that invokes the functions of the smart contracts.

 You can find tutorials about developing dApps in the following resources: